davidwrede/chef-web-docs-1/includes_delivery_config/includes_delivery_config_json_setting_build_nodes.rst

-..
-The contents of this file may be included in multiple topics (using the includes directive).
-..
-The contents of this file should be modified in a way that preserves its ability to appear in multiple topics.
+.. tag delivery_config_json_setting_build_nodes

-The ``build_nodes`` setting specifies which build nodes to use for specific phases in the |delivery| pipeline.
+The ``build_nodes`` setting specifies which build nodes to use for specific phases in the Chef Automate pipeline.
 The build node may be defined as well as queried via wildcard search.

+.. end_tag